renatoathaydes/dartle-website/source/processed/dartle-overview.md

 hello.o: hello.c greeting.h
 ```

-The compiler invocation above compiled an object file, `hello.o`, from the `hello.c` source, as well as a `hello.d` file which shows all the
+The compiler invocation above compiled an object file, `hello.o`, from the `hello.c` source, as well as a `hello.d` file
+which shows all the
 dependencies of `hello.o` (using `Makefile` syntax, as it was designed to work with Make).
+In this example, we can see
+that `hello.o` _depends on_ `hello.c` and `greeting.h`.

+> I assume that `.o` files always depend first on the `.c` file it was compiled from, and that the next dependencies
+> listed are the actual `.c` file's dependencies.
+In this example, that would mean `hello.c` _depends on_ `greeting.h`,
+> which is correct.

-To know which files have changed since the last compilation, Dartle allows `Task` functions to take a second argument,
+A Dartle Task that needs to know which files have changed since the last compilation can take a second argument,
 as shown below:

 ```dart
 Future<void> compile(List<String> args, [ChangeSet? changeSet]) { ... }
 ```

-The first time the task runs, or after a clean build, the `changeSet` parameter will be null, otherwise it will contain
+The first time the task runs, or after a clean build, the `changeSet` parameter will be `null`, otherwise it will
+contain
 `inputChanges` and `outputChanges` which can be inspected by the task to know what work it needs to perform.

 This is all we need to know to write a fully incremental C (or any other language) build system!